 Setting Budgets and Bidding Strategies for Google Ads MCC

 When setting up an MCC ads account, it’s essential to establish budgets and bidding strategies for each linked ad account.
 Here’s how to do it:

-- Set budgets for each ad account: Establishing budgets for your linked ad accounts is essential.
-This will help ensure you stay within budget and allocate resources effectively.
+- Set budgets for each ad account: This will help ensure you stay within budget and allocate resources effectively.
 To set budgets, go to the “Settings” section of each ad account, select “Budgets”, and set a budget for each account.